Kiopp/Dungeon-Crawler-Game/README.md

 1. Download and open project in unity LTS version 2022.3.22f1 Download unity here: https://unity.com/releases/editor/qa/lts-releases
 2. Open your command terminal of choice.
+3. Execute the following command:
+   [PATH TO UNITY EDITOR EXAMPLE: D:\Programs\Unity\Unity Versions\2022.3.22f1\Editor] -quit
+   -batchmode
-3. Execute the following command: [PATH TO UNITY EDITOR EXAMPLE: D:\Programs\Unity\Unity Versions\2022.3.22f1\Editor] -quit -batchmode -logfile [PATH TO .txt FILE, SPECIFY - AS PATH TO OUTPUT DIRECTLY TO CONSOLE] -executeMethod [PLACEHOLDER NOT YET IMPLEMENTED] -outputPath [PATH WHERE THE OUTPUT FILES WILL BE LOCATED] -buildTarget [PLATFORM TO COMPILE FOR EXAMPLE: StandaloneWindows OR StandaloneLinux64 OR StandaloneOSX]
+   -logfile [PATH TO .txt FILE, SPECIFY - AS PATH TO OUTPUT DIRECTLY TO CONSOLE] -executeMethod [PLACEHOLDER NOT YET IMPLEMENTED] -outputPath [PATH WHERE THE OUTPUT FILES WILL BE LOCATED] -buildTarget [PLATFORM TO COMPILE FOR, EXAMPLE: StandaloneWindows OR StandaloneLinux64 OR StandaloneOSX]
-4. To resolve any issues refer to the [Unity documentation](https://docs.unity3d.com/Manual/EditorCommandLineArguments.html).
+5. To resolve any issues with command refer to the [Unity documentation](https://docs.unity3d.com/Manual/EditorCommandLineArguments.html).

 ## Kanban board
 https://github.com/users/Kiopp/projects/2